Hawaiian gallinule: Status and conservation

 Population numbers and range of the Hawaiian gallinule declined during the 19th century and the first half of the 20th century.
-By the late 1940s the conservation status of the subspecies was considered “precarious’’.
-On Hawai`i Island gallinules were last reported in 1887; subsequent attempts to reintroduce them in the late 1920s, and again in the 1950s, failed.
-They disappeared from Moloka`i sometime after the 1940s; a 1983 reintroduction was also unsuccessful, with five of the six reintroduced birds being shot for food.
+By the late 1940s the conservation status of the subspecies was considered 'precarious'.
+On Hawaiʻi Island gallinules were last reported in 1887; subsequent attempts to reintroduce them in the late 1920s, and again in the 1950s, failed.
+They disappeared from Molokaʻi sometime after the 1940s; a 1983 reintroduction was also unsuccessful, with five of the six reintroduced birds being shot for food.
 In 1967 the gallinule was listed as endangered under the US Federal Endangered Species Act.
-It is also classified as endangered by the State of Hawai'i.
+It is also classified as endangered by the State of Hawaii.

 Surveys in the 1950s and 1960s estimated that there were no more than 57 individual birds, though numbers have increased since then.
 Annual counts of gallinules indicate that recent population numbers are low but relatively stable.
 Counting such cryptic birds is not easy; over the decade from 1998 to 2007 the average total recorded in the biannual count program was 287 birds (with numbers fluctuating between about 100 and 450), while assessments during the 1970s – 2000s have estimated the total population at 750 birds.

 Causes of the decline include agricultural, residential and recreational development leading to the loss, fragmentation and modification of wetlands.
 Introduced animals such as bullfrogs, rats, cats, dogs and mongooses prey on the gallinules, especially at their nests.
 Hunting was also a major factor, at least until it was banned in 1939.
 Ongoing threats include illegal hunting and the destruction of nests by vandals.
 As well as occasional attempts to reintroduce gallinules to islands within their former range from which they have been extirpated, conservation efforts focus on the protection and management of wetlands, predator control, the enforcement of strict hunting laws, public education, and working with private organisations and landowners.